gvwilson/thirdbit/src/talks/12ways/index.md

 ---

-## 7. Treating Adoption Rate as a Success Metric
+## 7. Treating Adoption as Success

 -   "90% AI tool adoption across engineering" is a procurement outcome, not a productivity outcome